What is the Best Carrier Oil for CBD?

 Palm oil can also be used to make MCT oil, just like coconut oil.
 That is because MCT oil is a somewhat general term which refers to the type of fat molecules in an oil, not the natural source of the oil.
 This is an important distinction because palm oil's manufacturing process is often connected to deforestation, animal cruelty, and climate change.
 For this reason, we recommend MCT oil which originates from coconuts or other sustainable and eco-friendly sources.

 Olive oil has a light fruity taste, which may be noticeable in some tinctures.
 Additionally, olive oil tends to be thicker, which may affect the measuring process.
 Monounsaturated fats are the premier fat molecules in olive oil, generally in the form of oleic acid.
 These larger fat molecules require more processing which may reduce the amount of CBD your body absorbs.
 However, oleic acid may help reduce inflammation.
 Further, olive oil is packed with antioxidants.

-Similar to olive oil, avocado oil has high concentrations of oleic acid, however, it is much thicker.
+Similar to olive oil, avocado oil has high concentrations of oleic acid.
+However, it is much thicker.
 Avocado oil has a nutty taste and can be added to CBD oils to increase the viscosity.
-Avocado oil is often chosen for topical applications due to its slow drying time and abundance of vitamins A, D, & E. One downside of Avocado oil is that it is one of the more expensive oils on this list.
+Avocado oil is often chosen for topical applications due to its slow drying time and abundance of vitamins A, D, & E. One downside of avocado oil is that it's one of the most expensive on this list.